Top 10 people of integrity in Nigeria’s history: Figures worth emulating

 Read also

 In a nutshell, he said that no leader today is worth imitating ethically or morally.
-These two basic virtues which are the foundation and fabric of any just society have been bastardised and we all can see the consequences all over the country.
-Despite the number of religious gatherings and annual crusades and conventions as well as the religiosity of/in schools; social vices keep increasing.
+These two basic virtues, the foundation and fabric of any just society, have been bastardised, and we can see the consequences throughout the country.
+Despite the number of religious gatherings, annual crusades and conventions, and the religiosity of/in schools, social vices keep increasing.

 The leaders who would have shaped the society through their deeds are not worthy and sometimes even influence the young ones negatively.